-Consider three different correlations for the noise factors W_d and W{pv} : $\rho = 0$ (no correlation), $\rho = 0.9$ (strong positive correlation), and $\rho = -0.9$ (strong negative correlation).
+Consider three different correlations for the noise factors $W_d$ and $W{pv}$ : $\rho = 0$ (no correlation), $\rho = 0.9$ (strong positive correlation), and $\rho = -0.9$ (strong negative correlation).
 Figure 10 illustrates the differences between several of the estimates that we have discussed.
-In Figure 10(a) we plot (i) the deterministic answer from HOMER, using TMY inputs for both solar and temperature, and the expected noise factor costs; (ii) the distribution one might use based on the recorded solar irradiation and temperature variability if one assumed the data from different years were independent and identically distributed; and (iii) the predicted distribution based on the different solar irradiation and temperature variability in the system (at least for short-term projections).
+In Figure 10(a) we plot (i) the deterministic answer from HOMER, using TMY inputs for both solar and temperature, and the expected noise factor costs; (ii) the distribution one might use based on the recorded solar irradiation and temperature variability if one assumed the data from different years were independent and identically distributed; and (iii) the predicted distribution based on the different solar irradiation and temperature variability-this removes the global dimming trend, and represents the intrinsic variability in the system (at least for short-term projections).
 This clearly illustrates the importance of exploring the uncertainty in the potential operational environmental conditions, in order to convey the resulting risk to the decision maker.
 For example, while Marine Corps officers might not be interested in estimating cost when planning an expeditionary operation, the amount of conventional fuel saved might directly affect the length of time they can sustain this operation before resupply.

 In Figure 10(b) we include uncertainties in the noise factors (future PV array cost and diesel fuel cost) to the one-year projection that incorporates global dimming.
 Note the vastly different scales in Figures 10(a) and 10(b).
-This shows how uncertainties in future costs- and the correlations in these uncertainties-translate to probabilities of cost overruns.
+This shows how uncertainties in future costs-and the correlations in these uncertainties-translate to probabilities of cost overruns.
 This may be of interest to program managers as they seek to acquire new systems.
-In our example, all three of the correlation assumptions yield distributions with the same mean (\$5,189), but the standard devations (σ 's) differ.
-The smallest σ occurs when the future costs of PV arrays and diesel fuel are negatively correlated, and the largest σ occurs when they are positively correlated.
+In our example, all three of the correlation assumptions yield distributions with the same mean (\$5189), but the standard devations ( $\sigma$ 's) differ.
+The smallest $\sigma$ occurs when the future costs of PV arrays and diesel fuel are negatively correlated, and the largest $\sigma$ occurs when they are positively correlated.

 Figure 10.
-Distributions of Y (Combined Cost) Based on Different Assumptions for Uncertainties in Future Solar, Temperature, and Cost Component Distributions
+Distributions of Y (combined cost) based on different assumptions for uncertainties in future solar, temperature, and cost component distributions.

 The different distributions translate to different risks of exceeding particular cost thresholds.
 Numerical comparisons are easier to show using cumulative distribution plots, as in Figure 11, instead of the density plots in Figure 10(b).
-Figure 11 shows that a program manager interested in estimating the probability of exceeding a cost threshold of \$7,000 can use the appropriate curve.
-This probability is 0.894 (89.4%) when $\rho = 0.5$, 0.918 when $\rho = 0$, and 0.958 when $\rho = -0.7$.
-(Alternatively, if one were interested in the cost threshold that would be exceeded with probability at most 0.10, this translates to cutoffs of \$7,047, \$6,833, and \$6,533, for $\rho = 0.5$, 0, and -0.7, respectively.
+Figure 11 shows that a program manager interested in estimating the probability of exceeding a cost threshold of \$7000 can use the appropriate curve.
+This probability is 0.894 (89.4%) when $\rho = 0.5$ , 0.918 when $\rho = 0$ , and 0.958 when $\rho = -0.7$ .
+(Alternatively, if one were interested in the cost threshold that would be exceeded with probability at most 0.10, this translates to cutoffs of \$7047, \$6833, and \$6533, for $\rho = 0.5, 0$ , and -0.7, respectively.
 In some instances, differences in risk might be enough to change a decision to continue with a program, and care should be taken to select appropriate noise factor distributions and correlations.
 In our example, the striking differences between estimates in Figures 10(a) and 10(b) indicate that including the noise factor distributions at even a rough level is extremely informative.
-Ignoring these (Figure 10[a]) would lead a program manager to assume there was essentially no risk of cost exceeding \$5,400, when Figure 10(b) and Figure 11 show that the real risks would be over 44%.
+Ignoring these (Figure 10(a)) would lead a program manager to assume there was essentially no risk of cost exceeding \$5400, when the Figure 10(b) and Figure (11) show that the real risks would be over 44%.